Mental health problems and pregnancy

 What you can do

-Although the best way to treat depression is to seek help from a healthcare professional, there are steps you can take yourself to reduce your chances of developing depression and help you recover once you've been diagnosed.
+The best way to treat depression is to seek help from a healthcare professional, but there are steps you can take yourself to build your resilience and help you recover once you've been diagnosed.

 Try to avoid: